 There are very, very few reasons that require you to leave your room.
-Where possible you should wear a face covering and we advise that you have one to hand at all times in case it is needed in an emergency.
+You should wear a face covering and t is advisable that you have one to hand at all times in case it is needed in an emergency.
 When moving through the residential building we ask that you maintain 2 metres distance from others and do not loiter to talk in corridors or stairwells.
 The following are valid reasons for leaving your study bedroom:

 - In an emergency.
 If you hear the fire alarm sounding, you should still leave the building in a swift and safe manner.
 You should make your way to the fire assembly point and tell a member of security you are self-isolating

 - To receive a delivery for food or essential supplies from the block entrance only